 One of the things that was extraordinary about the novel is that it was written on what was essentially the author’s deathbed while he was suffering from cancer.
-He successfully conveys the thoughts and emotions of a young man facing certain death, miraculously surviving.
+He successfully conveys the thoughts and emotions of a young man facing certain death in war, miraculously surviving.
 The title refers to the dead souls of his wartime companions who didn’t make it.
 I highly recommend Juarez Roberts’ book.
 His book inspired me to write better.
 I wanted to write something as immediate and fully formed so I turned to a crazy dream I’d had decades before: a night on the town interrupted by vampires with only a few hours to save my girlfriend before transforming into a vampire myself.
 I wrote the short story originally entitled “Bitten,” later entitled “Blood Moon.”
 I expanded it into a novel which became “Falco the Dark Angel.”
 While editing the first draft I realized that Blood Moon suggested a trilogy.
 I had a vision while hiking in the hills above my future hometown of Boise, Idaho and knew that I had to write them all.

 After completing the trilogy I wrote three more in the series and then turned to other things, ultimately completing the two I'd originally begun, “The Brothers Tremaine” and “The Masters of Time and Space.”

 Fast forward to present day, I've published 15 novels on Amazon and have 17 more in varying stages of completion!

 I’ve been querying literary agents of late with hopes of finding traditional publishing partners.
-Currently, I've been collecting rejections.
-Who knows?
-Maybe I'll find an ally soon.
+I hope to find an ally to work with soon.

-Lately, I’ve been writing compact, terse crime novels but that's not all.
+I’ve written several terse crime novels but that's not all.
 I’ve written speculative fiction and a gender-bending espionage novel.
 I also wrote a sequel to my science fiction novel “The Masters of Time and Space,” entitled “Into the Vortex.”